TopologicalBird/patho-top-ml/README.md

 ### [Evaluation.ipynb](codes/Evaluation.ipynb)
 Evaluation of frameworks based on different feature extraction methods and combinations.

+This code includes
+- Loading of the feature vectors
+- Calculation of logits with different train subset configurations
+- Dimensionality reduction with UMAP
+- Trustworthiness calculation for outputs with different train subset configurations
+- Pairwise trustworthiness calculation for outputs with different train subset configurations
+- Stable point selection using pairwise trustworthiness

 ## Supplementary Figures
 Supplementary figures and legends can be found [here](figures/).